villasv/villasv.github.io/_drafts/2019-04-02-swiss-cheese.md

 > The more applicants, the less interviews.

 Again, the trick is to recognize that we're at first talking about density but then shifting the point of view to deal with absolute numbers.
-It's true that if we have more applicants, we'll have more mismatches.
-But we'll have less interviews only if we have a bigger *proportion* of mismatches.
+It's true that a pool with a bigger *proportion* of mismatches yields a smaller *proportion* of interviews, but more applicants means more mismatches AND more interviews...

+or not?

 # The size of a cheese platter

+Let's say you have 1 open position and you have 10 applicants.
+It's feasible to interview them all, so you will 100% surely have the opportunity to pinpoint the best match for the job.

-Let's say you have 1 open position and you might want to interview 10 candidates.
-If you have 20 applicants, you'll interview 50% of them.
-Even randomly selecting 10 applicants will give you a 50% chance of interviewing the best match.
+Now let's imagine you have 100 applicants, and your small-sized HR team can only affort to interview 10 of them until the hiring deadline.
+This means only 10% of them will have a real chance, and randomly selecting 10 applicants will give you a 10% chance of interviewing the best match.

 If you have 1000 applicants, however, you'll interview 1% of them, so randomly selecting 10 applicants will give a 1% chance of finding the the best match.
-This means that if you want to keep the odds of success high, you'll need to interview more.
+This means that if you want to keep the odds of success high, you'll need to interview more!

-Or does it not?
+Nope.

 Should you really measure success with focus on the "best" candidate?
 Can you even objectively define what "best" means, having that much diversity in a talent pool?
-In 20 applicants, one expects the difference between "the best" and "the second best" to be **maybe** noticeable, but in 10000 applicants there ought to be a handful of candidates that would match equally well.
+In 10 applicants, one expects the difference between "the best" and "the second best" to be **maybe** noticeable, but in 10000 applicants there ought to be a handful of candidates that would match equally well.